This post was updated November 2023.

 Conversational marketing facilitates a personal, instant connection between marketers and customers:

 Unlike traditional strategies, this form of marketing is now available across multiple channels, allowing brands to meet customers on their terms: on the devices, platforms and time schedules that suit the customer best.

 The primary goal of conversational marketing is to enhance the user experience through a feedback-driven model that fosters higher engagement, greater loyalty, and more sales.

-Some methods companies use to execute a conversational marketing strategy include:
+Some methods companies use to execute a conversational digital marketing strategy include:

 - Personalized videos